thosgood/this-weeks-finds/markdown/51-100/week079.md

 ------------------------------------------------------------------------

 Now let me return to the tale of adjoint functors!
-I have been stressing the fact that two functors L: C → D and R: D → C are adjoint if there is a natural isomorphism between hom(Lc,d) and hom(c,Rd).
-We can say that an "adjunction" is a pair of functors L: C → D and R: D → C together with a natural isomorphism between hom(Lc,d) and hom(c,Rd).
+I have been stressing the fact that two functors L: C \to D and R: D \to C are adjoint if there is a natural isomorphism between hom(Lc,d) and hom(c,Rd).
+We can say that an "adjunction" is a pair of functors L: C \to D and R: D \to C together with a natural isomorphism between hom(Lc,d) and hom(c,Rd).
 But there is another way to think about adjunctions which is also good.

 In ["Week 76"](#week76) we talked about an "equivalence" of categories.
-We can summarize it this way: an "equivalence" of the categories C and D is a pair of functors F: C → D and G: D → C together with natural transformations e: FG =\> 1~D~ and i: 1~C~ =\> GF that are themselves invertible.
+We can summarize it this way: an "equivalence" of the categories C and D is a pair of functors F: C \to D and G: D \to C together with natural transformations e: FG =\> 1~D~ and i: 1~C~ =\> GF that are themselves invertible.
 (Note that we are now writing products of functors in the order that ordinary mortals typically do, instead of the